Desert Ridge Phoenix Real Estate Market Report — August 2026

 Fireside at Desert Ridge

-270-acre community developed by Del Webb and Pulte Homes with luxury single-family homes, several with separate casitas.
+270-acre community developed by Del Webb and Pulte Homes with luxury single-family homes, with casita floor plans available.
 Pools, fitness center, tennis, pickleball, walking trails, and direct walk-access to top PVUSD schools.
 Most floor plans 3,000 to 4,500 square feet on landscaped lots.

 Toscana at Desert Ridge